jcharbneau/capstone-project-rosy_economix/README.md

 ## Implementation Plan

 1. **Phase 1: Initial Setup and Data Retrieval**
+    - ✅ Download Fred and Yahoo Finance datasets for Aleem and Anjana to begin review
-    - Set up Apache Airflow and configure DAGs for data retrieval from FRED and Alpha Vantage.
+    - 🚧 Set up Apache Airflow, Postgres and Jupyter Docker containers (including compose)
+    - ⬜ Begin developing DAGs for data retrieval from FRED and Yahoo Finance
-    - Establish Trino and S3 Iceberg table infrastructure for data storage.
-    - Develop and test Python scripts for fetching and storing data.
+      - Yahoo Datasets
+        - Daily
+        - Hourly: Note Yahoo Finance allows only the last 7 days for hour by hour data
+      - Download identified FRED datasets, on a daily basis
+      - Identify strategy to back-fill as much data as possible, going back at least 35 years

 2. **Phase 2: Data Analysis and Visualization**
-    - Implement preprocessing and alignment of data from different sources.
+    - ⬜ Implement preprocessing and alignment of data from different sources.
-    - Perform correlation analysis to identify significant relationships.
+    - ⬜ Perform correlation analysis to identify significant relationships.
-    - Create visualizations to represent the findings.
+    - ⬜ Create visualizations to represent the findings.
-    - Integrate and overlay government interventions on the visualizations.
+    - ⬜ Integrate and overlay government interventions on the visualizations.
-    - Implement strategies to analyze credit card volume and delinquency data.
+    - ⬜ Implement strategies to analyze credit card volume and delinquency data.

-3. **Phase 3: Future Integration with Spark, Flink, and Kafka**
-    - Set up Apache Spark for batch processing and advanced analytics.
-    - Integrate Apache Flink for real-time data processing and analytics.
-    - Utilize Apache Kafka for reliable data streaming between components.

-4. **Phase 4: Testing and Deployment**
+3. **Phase 3: Testing and Deployment**
     - Conduct thorough testing of all components and ensure seamless integration.
     - Deploy the system in a production environment.
     - Monitor and maintain the system, ensuring it runs smoothly and efficiently.